-The East Anglian Film Archive is a regional film archive wholly owned by the University of East Anglia.
+The East Anglian Film Archive (EAFA) is a regional film archive wholly owned by the University of East Anglia.
 Established in 1976, and part of the University since 1984, EAFA contains a collection of thousands of films and television programmes from 1896 to the present day, including unique collections from Anglia Television, BBC East, and the Institute of Amateur Cinematographers.
-The collection includes approximately 75,000 catalogue titles and 148,000 physical items in total in the vaults.
+The collection includes approximately 75,000 catalogue titles and more than 150,000 physical items in total in the vaults.